argyle77/tensorPattern/README.txt

 Controls keys are listed next to the preview.
 Modes and parameters can be adjusted with the mouse and mouse wheel.
 Unmodified keys, backspace, and esc alter the text buffer.
+Pattern sets can be saved and loaded from disk.
+Saved patterns 0-9 are loaded automatically at startup.
+Images can be loaded by placing them in the build directory and editing the ImageName value in the *.now save files.
+Patterns can be edited live or in the alternate preview.

 Required libraries:
 libsdl2-dev (>=2.0.2)